perkss/clojure-kafka-examples/kafka-producer-consumer-example/README.md

 An example showing how to use Kafka producer and consumer using Clojure and the Java API via Java interop.
 Simple example that consumers from a topic logs the input and then sends on the value to another topic for the user to see.
 You can run it as a plain jar with all the Kafka Broker and Zookeeper running or you can use the Docker set up we have done and follow the blog post https://perkss.github.io/#/DevOps!
 Up to you.

+## Integration Test
+To get started simply have Docker running and run `lein test` and this will run the integration test where Kafka is started up we start our application up, drop a test message on the topic and consume if after being processed by our application on the output topic.

 ## Installation

 Requires Zookeeper and Kafka to be set up.
 Please check the main README to run the bundled `docker-compose` file.
 Check the ports match from the code.